10 Year Anniversary

 It just dawned on me that I’ve had this blog going for 10 years!
 I felt it was necessary to at least post something on this milestone, especially considering I never thought this would happen.

 Fast forward to college and my university provided each student their own web hosting directory.
 I would say probably 95% of students had no idea about this.
-So I built a website using Macromedia Dreamweaver from scratch using some basic HTML & CSS and threw it up on my free web hosting.
+So I built a website using Macromedia Dreamweaver from scratch using some basic HTML & CSS and threw it up on my free web hosting site.
 And again, attempted to create my own blog.
-It really didn’t make much sense.
+It really didn’t make much sense as each blog entry was its own dedicated web page.
 For starters, I felt I didn’t have really anything to say, but most importantly it was a nightmare to maintain!

-Ahhh, then there was Blogger, Google acquired Blogger and it started to blow up.
-You guessed it, that blog I created pretty much went nowhere… In fact I’m sure I created 2 blogs- a personal one and a photography one.
+Ahhh, then there was Blogger, Google had recently acquired Blogger and it started to blow up.
+You guessed it, that blog I created pretty much went nowhere… In fact, I’m sure I created 2 blogs- a personal one and a photography one.
+Again, both blogs essentially were neglected and didn’t make sense to keep.

 In the 2004-05 timeframe I got really big into open source CMS frameworks and began to build websites for people and small businesses.
 I still had my Blogger sites, but not much was happening with them.
 The ways of creating sites from scratch was not sustainable.
 I discovered e107 and it was game on!
-This is when I really got big into the LAMP stack and really learned PHP and MySQL well.
-For several years I must of built at least 100 websites for various people, businesses, or other random reasons.
+This is when I really got big into the LAMP stack and really learned PHP and MySQL.
+For several years I must of built at least 100 websites for various people, businesses, or other random reasons, including a business website for my parents embroidery business.
 I started with e107, moved to Drupal and even dipped my toes in the .NET world with DotNetNuke.

 I had heard of WordPress around a similar time of hearing about Blogger, but at that point in time I had gone with the ‘new’ Google product.
-Fast forward to 2011 and I recently learned of the newer .me TLD and I figured to jump on it sooner than later.
+Fast forward to 2011 and I recently learned of the newer .me TLD web domains and I figured to jump on it sooner than later.
 I’ve been trying to acquire abrom.com since 2005 and most probably won’t get it (that’s a whole different story…).
-So I figured let me grab abrom.me and lock it in.
-At the time GoDaddy was one of the few registrars that supported the TLD, even though I was highly dependent on 1&1 Hosting at the time.
+So I figured let me grab abrom.me and lock it in while I can.
+At the time GoDaddy was one of the few registrars that supported the TLD, even though I was highly dependent on 1&1 Hosting at the time (eventually acquired by IONOS).
 Since I was very comfortable with building and developing PHP based websites I opted to self-host my new WordPress blog.